paulklemm/rvisidata/README.md

 Internally, `rvisidata` writes the data frame as a csv file to a temporary folder and then loads it with `visidata`.
 Be therefore careful with very large data frames, because the writing process can take a while.
 It will delete the temporary file after the `visidata` session is closed.

 I do not claim that this implementation is efficient or very elegant.
 But it works.
 Suggestions for making it faster are very welcome.

+## Limitations

+Right now this tool only opens the data frame and discards any changes you make for two reasons: (1) you should do your data manipulation in `R` to have a reproducible analysis workflow and (2) it is easier to implement this way 😇.

 ## Credits